Mantle Cell Lymphoma

 What Is Mantle Cell Lymphoma?

-In mantle cell lymphoma, genes within white blood cells called B cell lymphocytes mutate, or change, and begin to grow abnormally, dividing earlier and more often than they should.
-Mantle cell lymphoma tends to begin as an indolent, or slow-growing, lymphoma.
-Over time, it may become aggressive as its rate of growth increases.
+In mantle cell lymphoma, white blood cells called B cell lymphocytes develop mutations, or change, and begin to grow abnormally, dividing earlier and more often than they should.
+Mantle cell lymphoma tends to begin as an indolent, or slow-growing, lymphoma, often evading detection.
+Over time, in most people with mantle cell lymphoma, the rate of growth increases and symptoms develop leading up to diagnosis and treatment.

 Mantle Cell Lymphoma Symptoms